21st Annual Landregan Lecture: 'And You Welcomed Me: A Catholic Mediation on Immigration

 Hosffman Ospino, PhD is an Associate Professor of Theology and Religious Education

 at Boston College, School of Theology and Ministry, where he is also the Director

 of Graduate Programs in Hispanic Ministry.
 He is the author and editor of 14 books.

 The Landregan Lecture brings to the University of Dallas campus nationally prominent

-figures, whose area of expertise reflects the many interests that have animated University
+figures whose areas of expertise reflect the many interests that animated the late

-of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing

-career of service
+UD alumnus Steven T. Landregan throughout his long, distinguished career of service

-to the Catholic Church in North Texas as archivist, author, and former editor of the Texas Catholic.
+to the Catholic Church in North Texas as archivist, author and former editor of the Texas Catholic.
 LEARN MORE